Whether you’re new to meat smoking, or are a seasoned pro who wants to take on the ultimate DIY challenge, here’s how to build your own pellet smoker.

 You can do this with an existing barbecue grill, and with the use of a pellet smoker conversion kit.

 These might sound hard to find but these are in fact easily available online.
 Some are made specifically by manufacturers, and some are generic.

-Using a conversion kit will make things easy as you won’t need to top up your wood pellets whenever they run out, thus disturbing the cooking temperatures of the grill.
+Using a conversion kit will make things easy as you won’t need to top up your smoking wood pellets whenever they run out, thus disturbing the cooking temperatures of the grill.